-For each literature review you will be required to plan, prepare and write an extended scholarly literature reviews on cutting-edge topics related to your specialisation.
+You will be required to plan, prepare and write an extended scholarly literature review on a cutting-edge topic related to your specialisation.
 Using appropriate literature, you should be able to present a coherent, timely exposition of a topic that has been provided by the programme Tutor.
 You should be able to demonstrate that you have understood the data and ideas put forward in the literature in the context of a critical review and synthesis of the material.